azzgzz/UrlDownloader/README.md

 # UrlDownloader
-My study programm that downloads web pages from url
+My programm that downloads web pages from url

 Using: regex, jsoup